-- 1. Be able to develop problem statement - 2.
-Understand requirement analysis and identify design methodologies - 3.
+This C This Course will enable students to: 1.
+1. Be able to develop problem statement 2.
+Understand requirement analysis and identify design methodologies 3.
 To use computing tools and appropriate programming language

 Mini project which are oriented to topics not restricted to DBMS, Image processing, Wireless sensor network, data mining, data analytics is to be developed by each batch consisting of a maximum of two students.